OpenAI Codex Commands Cheat Sheet (2026)

 Where is Codex configuration stored?

 Codex defaults to ~/.codex/config.toml, with logs, auth, and sessions under CODEX_HOME when that environment variable is set.
 Credentials are cached in ~/.codex/auth.json or an OS credential store depending on cli_auth_credentials_store.
+Recent releases also added encrypted local storage for CLI and MCP OAuth credentials.

 Related Resources